mbari-org/pbp/pbp-doc/docs/pbp-hmb-gen/index.md

 | `--sensitivity-flat-value`| flat sensitivity value to be used for calibration |

 !!! note
-    - When sensitivity input is provided
-      (either `--sensitivity-uri` or `--sensitivity-flat-value`),
-      do not include the voltage conversion `--voltage-multiplier`.
+    - If voltage range is not from -1 to 1, then use `--voltage-multiplier` to specify 1/2 peak-to-peak voltage.
     - For `--sensitivity-uri`, the values need to be provided as negative.
     - For `--sensitivity-flat-value`, the value needs to be provided as positive.
-    - If sensitivity input is given, make sure it does not include the voltage multiplier.

 !!! note
     Since PBP 1.6.0, the generated NetCDF files are compressed by default.